 These exercises require muscles working at multiple joints to perform with coordinative movement, just like in sport and life.
 Majoring in the minors is a sure-fire way to stay small, weak, and injury prone, emphasize the major movement patterns rather than muscles to build impressive strength.

 6.You haven’t maximized available Recovery Methods

-The strongest athletes understand the important of recovery.
-As such they spend significant time using recovery methods like stretching, hot/cold treatments, foam rolling, massage, and other soft-tissue methods to increase flood flow, nutrient delivery, and improve tissue quality.
+The strongest athletes understand the importance of recovery.
+As such they spend significant time using recovery methods like stretching, hot/cold treatments, foam rolling, massage, and other soft-tissue methods to increase flood flow, nutrient delivery and improve tissue quality.
 Small injuries happen, but attacking recovery with the same intensity you attack the weight prevent these injuries from manifesting into something major.

 You can train hard, but that’s not enough.
 Long-term training requires persistent effort and a smart, well-planned approach to work.